In the year 1300, at Goldsmiths Hall in London, the very first hallmarking system was introduced to guarantee the quality of precious metals sold.

 At Sophia Alexander, we believe in using the very finest, hallmarked precious metals to make your handmade personalised fingerprint jewellery.

-9ct Gold, 18ct Gold, Titanium and Premium tarnish-resistant Silver.
+9ct Gold, 14ct gold, 18ct Gold, Titanium and Premium Tarnish-Resistant Silver.

 Every piece of custom jewellery and every personalised gift is carefully handmade in Suffolk by a team of experts using traditional tools and techniques.
 Forged from beautiful molten gold and silver, creating heirlooms that will be loved for a lifetime.